 The northern prairie has the harshest winter climate of any inhabited area in the lower forty-eight states.
-In addition to the deep cold, our area’s soils are predominantly alkaline, a characteristic of the prairie states which sets them apart from more populated areas.
+In addition to the deep cold, our soils are predominantly alkaline, a characteristic of the prairie states which sets them apart from more populated areas.

 Due to our sparse population and odd conditions, nationally-distributed gardening shows and books do not deal with our problems.
 Just as often, they address problems we don’t have, often raising needless concerns in our area.

-This book relies heavily upon university research, as well as the practical experience gained from a career in the nursery and greenhouse business.
+This book relies heavily upon relevant university research, as well as the practical experience gained from a career in the nursery and greenhouse business.

-My grandfather Melvin Bergeson carried a wealth of information in his head.
+My grandfather, Melvin Bergeson, carried a wealth of information in his head.
 Had I been older and wiser before he passed away in 1992, I would have delved more deeply into his wisdom.
 Even so, we have benefitted from the knowledge he passed on before he left the scene.

 The nursery trade has a long tradition of keeping no secrets.
 For example, what Bailey Nurseries in St. Paul, one of the premier wholesale nurseries in the world, learns from its customers is distributed by their knowledgeable sales people.
 Area nursery people love to share notes, and over the years, a body of knowledge has grown that combines hundreds of years of experience.

-The wisdom of people who actually sell plants is important, as they have a feel for the struggles of the average gardener and know what know-ledge is useful and what is too esoteric to be worth mentioning.
+The wisdom of people who actually sell plants is important, as they have a feel for the struggles of the average gardener and know what knowledge is useful and what is too esoteric to be worth mentioning.

-This book attempts to collect the information most valuable to the layperson and put it in as single volume accessible to all.
+This book attempts to collect the information most valuable to the layperson and put it in a single volume accessible to all.
 It is not comprehensive.
 For deeper study of a particular plant variety or problem, the information is now readily available on the internet.
 Make sure the website originates from our area, however!

 Advantages of living where we do